jamesgleave/DD_protocol/README.md

 ## A. Run Deep Docking manually
 Here we present in details how to use each individual script constituting DD.
-If you have access to an HPC cluster, you may want to consider running the automated protocol using a job scheduler (see Run automated Deep Docking on HPC clusters section below).
+If you have access to an HPC cluster, you may want to consider running the automated protocol using Slurm job scheduler (see Run automated Deep Docking on HPC clusters section below).

 ### i.
 Preparing a database
 In order to be prepared for DD virtual screening, the chemical library must be in SMILES format.
 DD requires Morgan fingerprints of radius 2 and size 1024 bits for each molecule, represented in a compressed form as a list of the indexes of bits that are set to 1.